 What Are the Risks of Non-Invasive Procedures?

-Less invasive procedures like receiving botox and fillers have become more popular in the recent past.
-The frequency that doctors performed this type of procedure increased by 154% between the years 2000 and 2014.
+Less invasive procedures like injections of botox and fillers have remained popular.
 People sometimes choose these minimally invasive procedures because they have fewer risks than plastic surgery.
 However, there are still some risks including:

 - Granulomas (lumps of cells from your immune system)